-The following substantially material sources of information were used to prepare the credit rating: public domain, the rated entity, third parties and Scope internal sources.
+The following substantially material sources of information were used to prepare the Credit Rating: public domain, the Rated Entity and Scope Ratings' internal sources.

 Scope Ratings considers the quality of information available to Scope Ratings on the Rated Entity or instrument to be satisfactory.
-The information and data supporting these Credit Ratings originate from sources Scope Ratings considers to be reliable and accurate.
+The information and data supporting the Credit Rating originate from sources Scope Ratings considers to be reliable and accurate.
 Scope Ratings does not, however, independently verify the reliability and accuracy of the information and data.

-Prior to the issuance of the Credit Rating action, the Rated Entity was given the opportunity to review the Credit Ratings and Outlook and the principal grounds on which the Credit Ratings and Outlook are based.
-Following that review, the Credit Ratings were not amended before being issued.
+Prior to the issuance of the Credit Rating action, the Rated Entity was given the opportunity to review the Credit Rating and Outlook and the principal grounds on which the Credit Rating and Outlook are based.
+Following that review, the Credit Rating was not amended before being issued.